dotnet/machinelearning/README-oneDAL.md

 # oneDAL supported algorithms

 oneAPI Data Analytics Library (oneDAL) is a library providing highly optimized machine learning and data analytics kernels.
-Part of these kernels is integrated into ML.NET via C++/C# interoperability.
+Some of these kernels is integrated into ML.NET via C++/C# interoperability.

 [oneDAL Documentation](http://oneapi-src.github.io/oneDAL/) | [oneDAL Repository](https://github.com/oneapi-src/oneDAL)

-> Please note that OneDAL acceleration paths are only available in x64 architectures
+> Please note that oneDAL acceleration paths are only available in x64 architectures

 Integration consists of: